setms/book/docs/engineering-process/analysis.md

 This leaves open whether software development is an engineering discipline or not.
 If we wanted to go further and insist on engineering discipline, what would change?

-Since engineering is the application of scientific principles to solve practical problems, we'd need to introduce a science of software development somewhere.
+Since engineering is the application of scientific principles to solve practical problems, we'd need a science of software development.
 And then build tools based on that science:

 ![Software Engineering Workbench](../img/sew-domain-story.png)